 The Carer is the Vital Factor in Stroke Recovery

-In the booklet, Tom recalls sitting stunned in hospital emergency desperate for information about stroke and stroke recovery after his wife, a fit and active lady, had had a sudden, seriously disabling stroke.
+In the booklet, Tom recalls sitting stunned in hospital emergency desperate for information about Stroke and Stroke recovery after his wife, a fit and active woman, had had a sudden, seriously disabling Stroke.
 His search for information and for sources of assistance, and his experience in ‘project managing’ his wife’s long periods of hospitalisation and rehabilitation, have enabled him to produce a Handbook that is a very comprehensive resource for anyone who finds themselves in a similar situation.

 Key messages in the Stroke Recovery Carer’s Handbook are:

 - There is hope – with treatment and much assistance available.